i5hi/helpers/vault.md

 $ sudo apt-get update && sudo apt-get install vault -y
 ```

-The installation creates a vault:vault user:group and generates self-signed TLS certificates which we will use in the next part of the series.
+The installation creates a vault:vault user:group and generates self-signed TLS certificates which we will use when we run vault as a standalone service.

 Test the installation: